valdeanda/Useful_scripts/README.md

 Option 3 grep

-Remove only the headers not the entire scaffold if working with metagenomic data
+Remove only the headers not the entire scaffold if working with metagenomic data.

 ```bash
 grep -v -f sequence_to_remove.txt file.fa  > file_filtered.fa